QuwsarOhi/ChataRewrite/readme.md

 Train Data | Validation Data
 --- | ---
-~0.92 | 0.871
+0.889 | 0.861

-Based on the evaluation, it can be assumed that the trained model is not overconfident on the training data, as it contains a balance of performance in the unseen validation data.
+Based on the evaluation, it can be validated that the trained model is not overconfident on the training data, as it contains a balance of performance in the unseen validation data.
 Note that more evaluation techniques could be used.
+Also, more ground examples could change the norm of the result.

+## Steps for Improvement

+As this work used an 0.5B SLM, using a higher parameter model would increase performance (Example: `Phi-3.5:3.8b`, `LLama-3.1:8b`).
+I did further experiment with smaller models (`smollm:135m`) and verified that smaller models shows less linguistic understanding.
+This is already evaluated by the LLM scaling laws.

 ## Directory Structure